 Yesterday was what can best be described as a “grey day.”

-The reason I'm sharing this, despite the fact it paints me in an unflattering though inherently human light, is because it is important to know that we all have bad days, even when we’re sober.
+The reason I'm sharing this, despite the fact it paints me in a very unflattering light, is because it's important to know that we all have bad days, even when we’re sober.

-However, yesterday I was struck by the unusual wave of negativity that I found myself struggling in and wanted to share it to reassure people that it's perfectly normal and okay to have a bad day.
+Yesterday, I was surprised and struck by this unusual wave of negativity that I found myself struggling through and I want to share it and to reassure you that it's perfectly normal and okay to have a bad day.
+Uncomfortable and sometimes distressing but normal.

-And, even though it was a bad day, there were moments to be grateful for that I never would have had in my drinking days.
+For me, even though it was a bad day, there were moments to be grateful for that I never would have had in my drinking days.
 For instance, we stopped at a café to have some lunch on the way home.
 The café was in the middle of a big park and there were lots of families and children coming in and out of the café, walking dogs, making a lot of noise and playing outside.
 When I was drinking, I would certainly have had a hangover as this was a Sunday.
-My anxiety levels would have been high and my tolerance levels would have been low.
-I would have been trying to control waves of anxiety and panic and would have been focusing on six o’clock and my first gin and tonic as my “rescue” and relief.
+My anxiety levels would have been sky-high and my tolerance levels would have been low.
+I would have been trying to control waves of anxiety and panic, wanting to get out of the noise and chaos and would have been focusing on six o’clock and my first gin and tonic as my “rescue” and relief.

 Instead, despite my stroppiness, I was able to enjoy the food in front of me, rather than panic about eating it, and I was able to enjoy watching the children’s antics as they played in the playground through the window.
 I was able to make conversation with an interesting old man with a twinkle in his eye and a library full of terrible jokes that were so bad they made us laugh.
 And I was able to banter with the manager of the café and get exactly the lunch I wanted even though it wasn’t on the menu.